vedph/cadmus-doc/migration/graph/mappings.md

 As a sample, consider this historical events part.
 This contains any number of events, eventually with their place and/or time, and directly-related entities.

-In this sample, we have two events representing the birth of Petrarch in 1304 at Arezzo, from ser Petracco and Eletta Cangiani, and his death at Arquà in 1374.
+In this sample we have two events:

+- the birth of Petrarch in 1304 at Arezzo from ser Petracco and Eletta Cangiani;
+- the death of Petrarch at Arquà in 1374.

 ### Sample Data

 Our data here come from a Cadmus part.
-Its serialized form (stripping out some unnecessary clutter) essentially is an array of two event objects, with their properties:
+Its serialized form (stripping out some unnecessary clutter) essentially is an array of two event objects, with their properties.
+The first event has type `person.birth`, the second has type `person.death` (these types come from a [thesaurus](../../models/thesauri.md)).

 ```json
 {